 - Vitamin A deficiencies

-A lack of fresh air is also responsible, particularly in the summer and winter when the A/C or heater’s on.
-When the filters get dirty, fungal spores and bacteria grow and get blown around, getting into a cockatiel’s nose.
-These organisms cause secondary infections.
+A lack of fresh air is also responsible, particularly when the A/C or heater’s on.
+When the filters get dirty, fungal spores and bacteria grow and get blown around, getting into a cockatiel’s nose, and these organisms cause secondary infections.

-Thankfully, nasal infections are easy to treat with antibiotics or fungicides.
-If a vitamin A deficiency is to blame, you’ll need to improve your bird’s diet to incorporate foods containing the vitamin, such as certain fruits and vegetables.
+Nasal infections are easy to treat with antibiotics or fungicides.
+If a vitamin A deficiency is to blame, you’ll need to improve your cockatiel’s diet to incorporate foods containing the vitamin.

 - Sevin dust

 - Diatomaceous earth